 You might be paying a CPA just as much or more to properly fill out form 8606 each year to properly document the transaction(s), and if it’s done wrong, you might end up paying a lot more in taxes or deal with a major hassle to re-file properly.

 While it’s true that the benefit recurs year after year and the tax savings can eventually grow by addition and compounding to a few thousand dollars over several decades.
-If you’re married and doing this with $11,000 per year, the savings could eventually reach five figures — at a rate of $40 to $100 per year.
+If you’re married and doing this with $11,000 per year, the savings could eventually reach five or even six figures — at an initial rate of $40 to $100 per year.

 What else could you do to save $40 to $100 per year (or per month)?